stat545ubc-2023/assignment-b4-andrasszeitz/README.md

 This code offers a procedure to remove the most common stop words from the book and a chart of the 20 most frequently used words in the novel.

-The second part of the code invites you to the humorous language game Pig Latin where letters of words are moved around with the addition of a word fraction to the end.
+The second part of the code invites you to the humorous language game Pig Latin where letters of words are moved around with the addition of a subjectively selected fraction word to the end.

 To clone the repository and run the code, follow the steps below